FrandSX/sxtools-blender/README.md

 ![Early Example](/sxtools-blender.png)

 ### Overview
 SX Tools for Blender is a work-in-progress adaptation of SX Tools for Maya.
 The goal of this project is to provide an artist toolbox for multi-layered vertex coloring, referencing the workflow from common 2D image editing programs.
+It supports driving a full PBR (physically based rendering) game material with vertex color -based data.

 ### Features
 - Multi-layer vertex color editing